ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 You can increase the size of a file share from its original capacity in GiB increments up to 32,000 GiB capacity, depending on your [file share profile](/docs/vpc?topic=vpc-file-storage-profiles).
 For more information, see [expanding file share capacity](/docs/vpc?topic=vpc-file-storage-expand-capacity).

-### Is there a way to replicate my file shares to protect my data from disastrous events?
+### Can my file shares be replicated to protect my data from disastrous events?
 {: faq}
 {: #faq-fs-mgt-9}